Promotion Center for Little Italy, Baltimore

 • Volunteer to serve during the feast

-If you need additional information or wish to volunteer in any capacity regarding the Saint Joseph Table or the Saint Joseph Feast, please contact Tina DeFranco - saintleosoffice@gmail.com
+If you need additional information or wish to volunteer for the creation of the Saint Joseph Table or the Saint Joseph Dinner, contact Tina DeFranco at [email protected].

 Picture